dgraph-io/dgraph-docs/content/graphql/authorization/authorization-overview.md

 }
 ```

-The authorization variables will include the rest of the given claims along with the claims provided under namespace `https://xyz.io/jwt/claims`.
+The authorization variables include the rest of the given claims along with the claims provided under namespace `https://xyz.io/jwt/claims`.

 {{% notice "note" %}}
-In case the same variable is present in both custom claims and standard claims, the value in the custom claims will take precedence.
+In case the same variable is present in both custom claims and standard claims, the value in the custom claims takes precedence.
 {{% /notice %}}